The Courant-Hilbert construction in 4D Chern-Simons theory: Introduction

 In this paper, we consider the CH construction of integrable deformations of 2D PCM in the original 4D CS theory.
 As a result, we find that the master formula obtained from the 4D CS theory should be corrected by the trace of the energy-momentum tensor so as to support the CH construction.
 We present some examples of integrable deformations of 2D PCM including the $T\bar{T}$-deformation, the root $T\bar{T}$-deformation, the two-parameter mixed deformation, and a logarithmic deformation.
 Finally, we discuss some generalizations and potential applications of the CH construction discussed here.

 This paper is organized as follows.
 In section 2, we introduce how to derive an integrable sigma model from the 4D CS theory.
 In section 3, the CH construction of integrable deformations of 2D PCM is considered in the 4D CS theory.
 We show that the master formula should be corrected by the trace of the energy-momentum tensor.
 In section 4, we describe the CH construction of integrable deformations of 2D PCM and present some examples.
 Section 5 is devoted to the conclusion and discussion.
 Appendix A summarizes some expressions of the $T\bar{T}$-operator and the root $T\bar{T}$-operator.
+In Appendix B, we describe a general solution to the root $T\bar{T}$-flow equation.

 \paragraph{NOTE added:} While preparing this paper, we received an interesting work \cite{Sakamoto:2025hwi}.
 Some parts of it are indirectly related to our results.
 The CH construction of integrable models has been discussed in another context, root $T\bar{T}$-unification \cite{Babaei-Aghbolagh:2025uoz,Babaei-Aghbolagh:2025hlm}.